-Standard 27: General Administrative
+Standard 28: General Administrative

-- 27.0 Independent living placements may be offered through a variety of residential oncampus living arrangements where youth have the opportunity to practice independent living skills with decreasing degrees of care and supervision.
-Youth must be in single occupancy housing by the 2nd year of participation. - 27.1 Providers may not use mobile homes as the housing unit for independent living placements. - 27.2 Providers must contact the assigned ILC immediately when significant issues or incidents occur and the issue/incident is severe enough to risk a youth's loss of the independent living placement (e.g., apartment) or the issue/incident creates a danger to the youth. - 27.3 Providers must notify the Office of Provider Management whenever significant events occur relating to the safety or well-being of IL youth or relating to the IL program. - 27.4 Providers must adhere to applicable general RBWO Standards four (4), five (5), six (6), eight (8), nine (9) and eleven (11). - 27.5 Providers must adhere to the CCI staffing standards with the exception of having Child Care Workers.
+- 28.0 Providers must contact the DFCS Case Manager immediately when significant issues or incidents occur and the issue/incident is severe enough to risk a youth's loss of the independent living placement (e.g., apartment) or the issue/incident creates a danger to the youth. - 28.1 Providers must notify the Office of Provider Management whenever significant events occur relating to the safety or well-being of IL youth or relating to the IL program. - 28.2 Providers must adhere to applicable general RBWO. - 28.3 Providers must adhere to the CCI staffing standards with the exception of having Child Care Workers.
 The HSP may serve as the ILP Life Coach.